 Teach them how to have a good conversation

 Try and get your teen in the habit of chatting with you about easy topics like music, films or sport.
 Encourage them to chat with regular people they deal with like salespeople and neighbours, and get them to make their own appointments over the phone.
 Skills in small talk will be really useful for meeting new people for the first time.

-Breaking the ice with new people can be daunting, so support your teen to break things into little chunks and set some achievable goals.
+Breaking the ice with new people can be daunting, so support your teen to trial small icebreakers.
 Some examples include: contributing to a group conversation at lunch, asking to join a game, or texting a classmate.
 The more they do it, the easier it’ll become.